A: Yep! See Forest's Web Accessibility Road Map below:

 Our roadmap to improve accessibility

-Forest Software is currently undergoing an accessibility project to create a more inclusive software experience.
+Forest Software is currently undergoing a major version overhaul from V1 to V2.
+A large part of this work will include rebuilding our front-end to create a more inclusive software experience.
 Forest’s goal is to deliver an experience that meets or exceeds the WCAG 2.1 Level AA guidelines by Q1 2023.
+During this time we will continue to support and make incremental improvements to our current V1 experience, however our focus will be on delivering a more comprehensive accessibility improvement in V2.
 The following is a list of planned activity and estimated delivery:

 Automated and Manual Testing, and Issue Resolution: